gauravn17/cse-15l-lab-reports/lab5.md

 ## 5. Reflection

 Something new that I learned in CSE 15L was Vim.
-I had never used Vim before.I found it very interesting how it could be used to edit files from the command line itself,and I am sure Vim will be useful in the future working with software.
+I had never used Vim before, and found it very interesting how it could be used to edit files from the command line itself,and I am sure Vim will be a powerful tool in the future working with software.
 I cannot wait to research it in further detail.